Skip to main content

 Why have the MSC claims changed?

 Changes to the MSC claims have been made to ensure it aligns with the requirements of the EU Empowering Consumers for the Green Transition (ECGT) Directive.
-These changes are intended to ensure our partners can continue to make claims about the environmental performance of their seafood, which follow evolving best practice.
+These changes are intended to ensure our partners can continue to make claims about the environmental performance of their seafood, which also follows evolving best practice and regulatory requirements when making consumer claims.

 The new EU regulations look to prohibit the use of sustainability labels that are not based on a certification scheme with third party verification or established by a public authority.

 The new regulations also prohibit the use of generic sustainability claims.
 This intends to protect consumers from greenwashing and allows them to make more informed purchasing decisions.
-The term 'sustainable' can now only be used on packaging or marketing materials if accompanied by a demonstration of both environmental and social performance excellence, or a detailed justification of the language used.
+The term 'sustainable' can now only be used on packaging or marketing materials if accompanied by a demonstration of officially recognised excellent environmental performance and consideration of social characteristics, or a detailed justification of the language used.

-This legislation will come into force on 27 March 2026, after which there is an six month implementation period for companies to be legally compliant by 27 September 2026.
+This legislation will come into force on 27 March 2026, after which there is a six-month implementation period for companies to be legally compliant by 27 September 2026.

 Do the MSC claims comply?

-The MSC is also an ISEAL-accredited third-party certification scheme and aligns with the new EU definition of a credible sustainability label.
+The MSC is an ISEAL-accredited third-party certification scheme and aligns with the new EU definition of a sustainability label.

 The MSC’s certification scheme is based on environmental performance alone, so our claims refer specifically to the environmental performance of certified fisheries (rather than environmental and social performance).